 What types of credit cards are available in Japan?

-Sumitomo Mitsui credit cards
+Sumitomo Mitsui Credit Cards

-Sumitomo Mitsui Card Company, also known as SMCC, is one of the largest credit card issuers in Japan.
-The company is a subsidiary of Sumitomo Mitsui Financial Group, one of the largest financial groups in the country.
+The Sumitomo Mitsui Card Company, also known as SMCC, is one of the largest credit card issuers in Japan.
+The company is a subsidiary of the Sumitomo Mitsui Financial Group, one of the largest financial groups in the country.

 SMCC cards are known for having a relatively high approval rate and a quick and easy application process.